Indonesia–Malaysia confrontation: Beginning of hostilities

-Ongoing campaign of infiltrations
+Infiltration campaign

 Even as peace talks progressed and stalled, Indonesia maintained its campaign of infiltrations.
-On 15 August, a headman reported an incursion in the 3rd Division and a follow-up indicated they were about 50 strong.
+On 14 August, a headman reported an incursion in the 3rd Division and a follow-up indicated they were about 50 strong.
 A series of contacts ensued as 2/6 Gurkhas deployed patrols and ambushes, and after a month, 15 had been killed and three captured.
 The Gurkhas reported that they were well trained and professionally led, but their ammunition expenditure was high, and their fire discipline broke down.
 The prisoners reported 300 more invaders within a week and 600 in a fortnight.
 The Battle of Long Jawai was the first major incursion for the centre of the 3rd Division, directed by an RPKAD Major Mulyono Soerjowardojo, who had been sent to Nangabadan earlier in the year.
-The proclamation of Malaysia in September 1963 meant that Malaysian Army units deployed to Borneo (now East Malaysia).
+The proclamation of Malaysia in September 1963 meant that Malaysian Army units deployed former British Borneo now known as East Malaysia.

 The deliberate attack by Indonesian forces on Malaysian troops did not enhance Sukarno's "anti-imperialist" credentials, although the Indonesian government tried blaming their Navy Commando Corps (Korps Komando, KKO) as enthusiastic idealists acting independently.
 They also produced Azahari, who claimed that Indonesian forces were playing no part in active operations.
 Sukarno next launched a peace offensive and, in late January, declared he was ready for a ceasefire (despite having denied direct Indonesia involvement).
 Talks started in Bangkok, but border violations continued, and the talks soon failed.
-They resumed mid-year in Tokyo and failed within days but allowed time for a Thai mission to visit Sarawak and witness smart, well-equipped Indonesian soldiers withdrawing across the border, which they had crossed a short distance away earlier in the day.
+They resumed mid-year in Tokyo and failed within days but allowed time for a Thai mission to visit Sarawak and witness, well-equipped Indonesian soldiers withdrawing across the border, which they had crossed a short distance away earlier in the day.

-Meanwhile, the Indonesian armed forces led by Lt.
-General Ahmad Yani became increasingly concerned with the worsening domestic situation in Indonesia and began to secretly contact the Malaysian government, while managing to obstruct the confrontation, reducing it to a minimal level.
+Meanwhile, the Indonesian armed forces led by Lieutenant General Ahmad Yani became increasingly concerned with the worsening domestic situation in Indonesia and began secretly contacting the Malaysian government, while obstructing the confrontation, reducing it to a minimal level.
 This was implemented to preserve an already exhausted army which had recently conducted Operation Trikora in Western New Guinea, while also maintaining its political position in Indonesian politics, especially against the Communist Party of Indonesia, the ardent supporters of the confrontation.